*The following is my personal health story and is not to be taken as medical advice nor to be used as any form of medical treatment for personal use.*

 Almost in awe, this only inspired me to keep going.
 Within two months, I threw away my medication and never looked back.
 I was free of sugar cravings, brain fog, candida outbreaks, acne, and chronic dieting through lack of calories.

-I have been 100% free of medication since 2004, and I choose to eat a healthy, plant-based diet today because it makes me feel my best and because I truly LOVE wholesome, plant-based food.
+I have been 100% free of medication since 2004, and I choose to eat a healthy, plant-based diet today because it makes me feel my best!

 Later, I became aware of veganism and the benefits of a cruelty-free, whole foods plant-based diet.
 So for years, I experimented with both vegan and vegetarian diets.
-Finally, I realized that a 100% plant-based (vegan) diet rich in whole foods was the best choice for me, my health, and for my ethical values regarding animals and the environment.
+Finally, I realized that a plant-based diet rich in whole foods was the best choice for me, my health, and for my ethical values regarding animals and the environment.
 Not to mention my skin has never looked better and my body has never felt more healthy.
+That doesn’t I wear a label and I don’t follow an extreme way of eating, but I do make concious choices while also taking care of my body.

 I have a healthier relationship with food and my body more now than I ever have, and by taking care of myself and eating intuitively, I maintain a wonderful balance between healthy eating and balanced eating while still adhering to my personal health needs.